 Once the heart of the industrial revolution, Birmingham continues to be at the forefront of innovation and industry.
-Our city has the highest number of young entrepreneurs and start-up businesses than any other city in the country, and is also the chosen home of many financial and business services.
+Our city has a large and ever-growing number of young entrepreneurs and start-up businesses, and is also the chosen home of many financial and business services.

 Rumali, from Poole, 2nd year Political Science with International Relations